Renew Your EFP

 Renewing a Binder EFP

-If you previously completed your EFP, follow these steps to renew
+If you previously completed a paper EFP, follow these steps to renew

 2. Fill out the form.